 Relaxation videos have been very popular in other hospitals.
 They provide background noise that makes patients comfortable but doesn’t distract from conversations with their visitors.
 Spiritual messages are another patient favorite.

 Many features are available now, while others will be added later.

 “LodgeNet has a varied functionality that will benefit patients,” said Stogsdill.
 “Education, entertainment and environmental controls can be ordered up by the patient.
 The clinicians can choose assignments for the patient based on that patients specific educational needs.”

 There are informational videos about general health, such as immunizations and exercise.
 The patient also has direct communication with pastoral care, maintenance and other departments.
 And they have many entertainment options, movies and their favorite television shows.

 And, that makes the patient feel more at home, another positive for their healing, said Joni Sims, director of medical surgical services.
 When you’re at home you can decide what you what the watch, when you want to eat and the temperature of your room.
 The LodgeNet system puts them in control of those choices and much more.

-“It’s going to be awesome,” Sims said.
-“It’s going to be so beneficial for our patients.”
+“It’s awesome,” Sims said.
+“This system is so beneficial for our patients.”